Aniket7079/Jira-with-Python/README.md

-# Jira-with-Python
-Task :- Why we need Machine learning?
-Please explain in only 10 line exactly.
+Task :- Give me information about Devendra Fadanvis, Please explain in only 10 line exactly.